-Under CITES regulations and laws, chimpanzees are classified as an Appendix I species, banning the complete trade in chimps and parts, except in rare cases such as scientific research.
+Under CITES regulations and laws, chimpanzees are classified as an Appendix I species, completely banning the trade in chimps and parts, except in rare cases such as scientific research.

 However, African countries – the majority of which are signed up to the CITES convention and therefore subject to its decisions – suffer from major enforcement issues, so the trade ban is largely ineffective.

 Due to the unregulated black markets and the illegal trade in chimps we are seeing a decline in remaining wild populations.

 What are the other major threats facing chimpanzees?

 Disease: Disease is a huge threat to chimpanzee populations and, according to the International Union for the Conservation of Nature (IUCN), it’s the main cause of death in Gombe, Taï, and Mahale.